 Deferred tax is the tax expected to be payable or recoverable on differences between the carrying amounts of assets and liabilities in the Balance Sheet and the corresponding tax bases used in the computation of taxable profit, and is accounted for using the balance sheet liability method.
-Deferred tax liabilities are recognised for all taxable temporary differences and deferred tax assets are recognised to the extent that it is probable that taxable profits will be available against which deductible temporary differences can be utilised f) Investment property investment property is measured initially at cost including transaction costs.
-Transaction costs include transfer taxes, professional fees for legal services and initial leasing commissions to bring the property to the condition necessary for it to be capable of operating.
-The carrying amount also includes the cost of replacing part of an existing investment property at the time that cost is incurred if the recognition criteria are met.
-The purchase and sale of properties is recognised to be effected on the date unconditional contracts are exchanged.
+Deferred tax liabilities are recognised for all taxable temporary differences and deferred tax assets are recognised to the extent that it is probable that taxable profits will be available against which deductible temporary differences can be utilised.

-The Company is an investment trust under s.1158 of the Corporation Tax Act 2010 and, as such, is not liable for tax on capital gains.
-Capital gains arising in subsidiary companies are subject to capital gains tax
+The Company is an investment trust under s 1158 of the Corporation Tax Act 2010 and, as such, is not liable for tax on capital gains.
+Capital gains arising in subsidiary companies are subject to capital gains tax f) Investment property